Shabbar10/PySide-Whiteboard/README.md

 # Whiteboard Application
-Using PySide6 to make a Whiteboard with (potentially) over-the-network capabilities.
+Using PySide6 to make a Whiteboard with over-the-network capabilities.

 ## Progress So Far
 - Can draw